 One-stop Data Management Tool

-Designed to align with Hong Kong Exchanges and Clearing Limited’s (HKEX) ESG disclosure requirements, ESG Dashboard streamlines data collection and delivers immediate visualisation for listed companies to track and monitor their ESG reporting progress.
+The ESG Dashboard streamlines data collection and delivers immediate visualisation for companies to track and monitor their ESG performances against the HKEX's latest ESG reporting requirements.

 Track Your Performances